Child's Play (franchise): Child's Play 3 (1991)

 Directed by Jack Bender from a story by Don Mancini and released on August 30, 1991, Child's Play 3 is the third and last film in the series to be titled Child's Play, as all future installments would later use the title Chucky (prior to the 2019 reboot).
 The film saw Justin Whalin (replacing Alex Vincent) as Andy Barclay, while Perrey Reeves and Jeremy Sylvers play new characters Kristin De Silva and Ronald Tyler.
-Brad Dourif reprised his role as the voice of Chucky, becoming the only actor to appear in all films.
+Brad Dourif reprised his role as the voice of Chucky, becoming the only actor to appear in all films and the television series.

 It's been years since Chucky, the doll with the soul and the voice of a psychopathic killer, was apparently destroyed at a doll factory.
 Now Chucky's manufacturer is remaking the same line of toys with the old, still haunted materials.
 This resurrects Chucky, who goes after Andy, his former owner, who now attends military school.
 Chucky slashes his way through a string of grotesque murders as Andy tries to stop the homicidal doll and the spirit within it.